 As the largest education sector in Australia (Source: Trends in VET: policy and participation), vocational education and training (VET) offers a range of different options and programs to everyone from secondary and post-secondary students to those looking for a career change or progression as well as the unemployed.
 These include VET in Schools, apprenticeships and traineeships, general VET courses, pre-apprenticeships and pre-vocational programs, and foundation and enabling courses.

-In 2016, an estimated 4.2 million students were enrolled in VET with an Australian training provider (Source: Total VET students and courses data).
+In 2019, 4.2 million students were enrolled in VET with an Australian training provider (Source: Total VET students and courses 2019).

 What are the different vocational pathways?